RedPointGlobal/redpoint-rpi/README.md

        - Microsoft SQL Server on virtual machine or bare metal

 - **Kubernetes Cluster:**
-Use the latest stable version of Kubernetes.
-This can be self-hosted or Managed such as Azure Kubernetes Service (AKS), Amazon Elastic Kubernetes Service (EKS), or Google Kubernetes Engine (GKE).
-If you don't have an existing Kubernetes cluster, take a look at the ```./kubernetes/``` directory.
-It includes official cloud provider quickstart guides for
+Ensure you use the latest stable version of Kubernetes, which can be either self-hosted or managed.
+Managed options include Azure Kubernetes Service (AKS), Amazon Elastic Kubernetes Service (EKS), and Google Kubernetes Engine (GKE).
+If you don't already have a Kubernetes cluster, refer to the ./kubernetes/ directory.
+This directory contains official quickstart guides for the managed options.

 - **TLS Certificate Files:**
 A certificate (.crt) and certificate key (.key) file are needed for Ingress TLS.
 The certificate file ```(.crt)``` contains the public key , while the certificate key file ```(.key)``` contains the private key.